DuckDuckGo vs. Google: An In-Depth Search Engine Comparison

 It Isn’t Always Right (Still)

-While it’s impressive in most everything it does, Google’s full-blown launch of its Featured Snippet attribute led to a lot more “noticeable” wrong or misleading answers.
+While it’s impressive in almost everything it does, Google’s full-blown launch of its Featured Snippet attribute led to a lot more noticeably wrong or misleading answers.

-In trying to provide its best (and often auto-generated) quick answer for simple questions, Google sometimes has pulled incorrect information (on a wide range of severity) that still shows the computer can’t always outsmart (or out-do!) humans.
+In trying to provide its best (and often auto-generated) quick answer for simple questions, Google sometimes has pulled incorrect information that still shows the computer can’t always outsmart (or outdo!) humans yet.

 Which Search Engine Should You Use?